 - Workers’ Compensation

 - Automobile Insurance: If you use a business vehicle for occasional personal purposes, you must deduct only the part of the premium that applies to business use.

 - Self-Employed Health Insurance: This insurance must be established under the business name or a member's name.

 You cannot deduct premiums on insurance related to loss of earnings, life insurance in which you or another member are a beneficiary, and loan protection insurance.

 Any licenses and permits granted by federal, state, or local governments are typically deductible.
 Some licenses, like liquor and broadcasting licenses, have to be amortized.
 This just means that the business has to gradually write off the initial cost of getting and maintaining specific licenses and permits.

 The IRS states that employee pay is a deductible expense if it is reasonable and for performed services.
 Bonuses, benefit programs, and training expenses are deductible.

-Any expenses related to training and education your employees are also deductible.
-You can also deduct expenses related to your own education so long as you can prove that said education directly improves your work-related skill sets.
+Any expenses related to training and educating your employees are also deductible.
+You can also deduct expenses related to your own education as long as you can prove that said education directly improves your work-related skill sets.